The June Cup is a small, flexible, bell-shaped menstrual care solution that is taking the world by storm.

 MINI: For teens and people with petite anatomy.

 SMALL: Everyone but those that have given birth vaginally.

 LARGE: Those who have given birth vaginally or have been diagnosed with menorrhagia.

-Use the June Cup's security stem and three halos as your guide to place your index finger and thumb around the base of the cup.
-Pinch the base and slowly pull down out of your vaginal canal.
+Use the June Cup's rounded stem and three halos at the base as your guide.
+Place your index finger and thumb around the base where you can feel the halos.
+Pinch the base to release the seal and slowly pull down to slide the cup out of your vaginal canal.

 The June Cup is made of medical grade silicone which means it can be worn for up to 10 years.
 However, vaginal pH and acidity levels can vary from person to person, and can significantly wear on your cup.
 With that said we recommend replacing the cup once a year.